Étaples art colony

 The Étaples art colony was a fin de siècle artists' retreat situated near the fishing port of Étaples, in northern France.
 The colony experienced its heyday between 1880 and 1914 before the outbreak of World War I led to its disruption.
 Although cosmopolitan in composition, the majority of inhabitants were Anglophone artists from North America, Australasia and the British Isles.
 While some artists settled permanently, others remained at the colony for a sole season, or an even shorter time as it was common for Bohemian painters of this period to lead a peripatetic existence, travelling between the various art colonies situated along the coasts of Normandy and Brittany.
 Stylistically, the Étaples artists represent a diverse range of schools with certain common interests, including a preoccupation with the landscape of the region, the proper use of natural light, as well as a shared interest in the lives of the common folk, fishermen and peasants, of the region.
-While most painters left the town in 1914 at the outbreak of WW1, artistic activities continued at Étaples during the conflict, pursued by artists in uniform and war artists.
+While most painters left the town in 1914 at the outbreak of war, artistic activities continued at Étaples during the conflict, pursued by artists in uniform and war artists.
 Following the Treaty of Versailles which ended the war, some artists returned to their studios and the persistence of a small colony continued to attract visitors to the area, although little outstanding work now resulted.